awesto/django-shop/docs/reference/money-types.rst

 anywhere on the site.

 However, for sites offering pricing information in more than one currency, this caused major problems.
-When you needed to perform calculations with amounts that have an associated currency, it is very common to make mistakes by mixing different currencies.
+When we needed to perform calculations with amounts that have an associated currency, it is very common to make mistakes by mixing different currencies.
 It also is common to perform incorrect conversions that generate wrong results.
 Python doesn't allow developers to associate a specific decimal value with a unit.